conorep/AdviseItStarter/README.md

 #### CURRENT TODOS
-- Schedule retrieval via URI doesn't toggle disable properly for header buttons.
-- URI should/could remove token after retrieval of schedule.
+- URI should/could remove token after retrieval of schedule...?
 - Map out how each view route works.
   - What session variables need to be present to load certain stuff?
   - Which jQuery functions get run when something happens?